-- Lab coats and/or warm up jackets must be the approved "West Penn Hospital School of Nursing" white jacket with the appropriate logo embroidery. - Allegheny Health Network sweatshirts, fleece and warm ups (blue and black) are not permitted. - Lab coats and/or warm up jackets must be clean, pressed, in good repair, and buttoned in the front. - Required School lab coat is to be worn over street clothes when on the clinical unit and not giving direct client care. - Lab coats and/or warm up jackets are to be removed when performing client care activities.
+- Scrub jackets must be the approved "West Penn Hospital School of Nursing" white jacket with the appropriate logo embroidery. - Allegheny Health Network sweatshirts, fleece and warm ups (blue and black) are not permitted. - Scrub jackets must be clean, pressed, and in good repair.

+• School scrub jacket can be worn over street clothes when on the clinical unit and not giving direct patient care.